kandarpa02/arrayX/README.md

 # ArrayX

-for lightning fast numerical computing in python.
+**For lightning fast array operations with native autograd support**

 ---